-When I was training to be counsellor, I was taught the definition of stress and the difference between good stress and bad stress.
+When I was training to be a counsellor, I was taught the definition of stress and the difference between good stress and bad stress.
 Good stress can keep you alert and on your toes and it can even help you perform excellently.
 However, when your situation exceeds your ability to cope, it becomes bad and dangerous stress.

 We need to keep it in mind that overwhelm and stress doesn’t just come from negative situations, they come from good things, too.